dancju/regex2dfa/README.md

 # RegEx2DFA

-Converting regulars expression to pictures of DFA.
+Converting regular expressions to pictures of DFA.

 This repository is partly built on the work of